eZmaxinc/eZmax-SDK-java/docs/ObjectEzsigndocumentApi.md

     ObjectEzsigndocumentApi apiInstance = new ObjectEzsigndocumentApi(defaultClient);
     Integer pkiEzsigndocumentID = 56; // Integer |
-    String eDocumentType = "Initial"; // String | The type of document to retrieve.
-1. **Initial** Is the initial document before any signature were applied.
+    String eDocumentType = "Original"; // String | The type of document to retrieve.
+1. **original** Is the original document before any repair or conversion were applied. **Initial** Is the initial document after initial signature were applied.
 2. **SignatureReady** Is the version containing the annotations/form to show the signer.
 3. **Signed** Is the final document once all signatures were applied in current document if eEzsignfolderCompletion is PerEzsigndocument.<br>     Is the final document once all signatures were applied in all documents if eEzsignfolderCompletion is PerEzsignfolder.
 4. **Proofdocument** Is the evidence report.
 5. **Proof** Is the complete evidence archive including all of the above and more. try {
       EzsigndocumentGetDownloadUrlV1Response result = apiInstance.ezsigndocumentGetDownloadUrlV1(pkiEzsigndocumentID, eDocumentType);
       System.out.println(result);